CSCfi/rahti-user-guide/docs/introduction/sla.md

 For the purpose of this SLA, the following terms and definitions apply:

-SLA – Service Level Agreement (this document)
+ * SLA: Service Level Agreement (this document)

-Response time – Time spent between the arrival of a customer’s support request and the first response from CSC Staff
+ * Response time: Time spent between the arrival of a customer’s support request and the first response from CSC Staff

-Working days – Monday to Friday (Excluding Finnish public holidays)
+ * Working days: Monday to Friday (Excluding Finnish public holidays)

-Working hours – as defined in https://www.csc.fi/en/web/guest/customer-service
+ * Working hours: as defined in https://www.csc.fi/en/web/guest/customer-service
+ * *Rahti container cloud service ("Rahti")*: a cloud platform that can be used by *Users* to run their own *User Applications*.
+ * *Rahti User ("User")*: a user of *Rahti*.
+ * *User Application*: an application running in *Rahti* managed by one or more *Users*.

 An extended list of term definitions adopted on this document can be found in the [FitSM-0: Overview and vocabulary document](https://fitsm.itemo.org/wp-content/uploads/sites/3/2018/05/FitSM-0_Overview_and_vocabulary.pdf).